-Misinformation, extreme bias, and rising hate-motivated incidents in California mirror troubling national trends, highlighting the urgent need for a coordinated, evidence-based response.
+Misinformation, extreme bias, and hate-motivated incidents continue to pose a serious threat in California—reflecting persistent national trends and underscoring the urgent need for a coordinated, evidence-based response.

-Together, we can build a more informed, safer, and resilient California.
+Together, we can build a more informed, resilient, and safer California.

 Request for Investigation into CAIR-CA's Use of Department of Justice Funds and